Bluefissure/NAS_NetworkAccessService/README.md

 * Implemented via iptables

-* Only tested in Ubuntu of 16.04
+* Only tested in Ubuntu 16.04

 * If you have any problems, feel free to raise an issue or just push it to this project.